Online Comparison Platform

 We provide cross platform support for Windows, Mac and Linux.
+For any problem you encounter, please have a look at our FAQ section.
 We want to support and endorse the use of free and open source software for many reasons.
 The MMB is fully open source compatible and can be run without any propietary software.
 The source code can be browsed and downloaded directly on GitHub.

 We would be very happy if you could give us a short user feedback by filling out our Questionnaire

 The MMB is written in Octave/Matlab and utilizes the DYNARE environment (more detailed information can be found in the User Manual below).
 Mac-users can download the compatible Dynare version here.
 For more information on DYNARE, please, visit their project website.